-To visit the geysers you have two options.
+To visit the Geysers del Tatio you have two options.
 Self-drive or take an organised tour.
 There are pros and cons to both and your decision will probably also depend on how you are exploring the rest of the area.

 TOP TIPS FOR VISITING TATIO GEYSERS

-↠ It will be cold – bring warm clothes.
+↠ It will be cold so bring warm clothes especially at 5 am.
 At this altitude, even in summer, the temperature drops down to freezing or below at night.
 When visiting for sunrise it was -15°C and we were most grateful for every single layer we bought.

 ↠ The geysers and located at an altitude of 4,320m,(14,173ft) one of the highest points in the area.
 To avoid altitude sickness visit the geysers on the last morning of your itinerary.
 This will give you the maximum amount of time to acclimatize in lower areas first.